My high school glory days as a Chinese gymnast

 • I told my honors English teacher the horrible lie that I couldn’t take her (more difficult) class freshman year because it violated my religious views.
 (God hates persuasive essays.)
 I still feel bad about this one.

-This all seems trivial and makes me sound like a terrible person, but these are just the memories that stand out most today, for whatever reason.
-I promise I did some good things, such as playing classic rock records in student council and eating Golden Grahams for breakfast every day.
+This all seems trivial and makes me sound like a terrible person, but I promise I did some good things, such as playing classic rock records in student council and eating Golden Grahams for breakfast every day.
 I was also an honor student and can say with certainty that at least seven people thought I was a pretty nice guy.

 Given the opportunity to time travel, I wouldn’t do high school over again.
 I milked it for everything it had the first time, and I enjoyed the experience more than anyone in the history of humanity.